heimlich1024/OD_CopyPasteExternal/README.md

 ### Houdini Install (tested 15 and higher)

-Start Houdini and open the Python SourceScript editor.
-Copy/paste the contents of the python file into that editor and apply the script.
-It will create a new geo node that has a python file attached and should paste the object.
-Currently only paste is working.
+Start Houdini and Right Click on an empty space in the shelf and select New Tool.
+Then go to the Scrips Tab and paste the contents of the python file there.
+In the options tab, you can name the tools, click apply and accept, and you are good to go.

 # Tutorials & Videos